derrickeckardt/alphabeta/README.md

 ## Part 1: Betsy

-Completed by Derrick Eckardt on October 26, 2018.
-Please direct any questions to [derrick@iu.edu](mailto:derrick@iu.edu)

-The assignment prompt can be found at [Assignment 2 Prompt](https://github.iu.edu/cs-b551-fa2018/derrick-a2/blob/master/a2.pdf).
-This readme file provides the required elements and my discussion of the process and the findings.
+Completed in October 2018 as part of CSCI-B551 at Indiana University.
+Click to view the [assignment  prompt](https://github.com/derrickeckardt/alphabeta/blob/master/a2.pdf).
+This readme file contains the required report, and my discussion of the process and the findings.

 ## Getting Started